Note

 (shortest residence times), ensuring conservative design.

-Water treatment facilities must meet strict pathogen removal standards.
-We demonstrate how to design systems that achieve target removal efficiency.
+Water treatment facilities aim to achieve specific pathogen removal targets.
+We demonstrate how to design systems that achieve desired removal efficiency.

 [5]: